 If you've ever been on the receiving end of a naked threat, you'll know just how stomach-curdling, fear-inducing, and anxiety-spiking it can be.
-The idea that someone you trusted would hurt you by sharing revenge porn can feel like the worst betrayal.
-But while the act of sharing these types of photos or videos is a crime, threatening to do so isn't - yet.
+The idea that someone you trusted would hurt you by sharing an intimate photo of you without consent (also known as revenge porn) can feel like the worst betrayal – which is why charities such as Refuge and organisations like the Revenge Porn Helpline, along with social media platforms, have been busy trying to tackle the issue.

 "So much of our lives are lived online, which is increasingly causing harm and enabling abuse.
-Making threats to share intimate images a crime will make a real difference to thousands of women.
-The time to act is now," says Butt.
+Making threats to share intimate images a crime will make a real difference to thousands of women," Butt also said.

 What is the current law around ‘revenge porn’?

-It is illegal for someone to share an intimate image or video without consent – but right now it is not illegal to threaten to share an intimate image.
+It is illegal for someone to share an intimate image or video without consent and as of 1 March 2021, it was announced that threatening to do so is also set to become a punishable crime in the eyes of the law.
 "Threatening to share an image is a form of domestic abuse - living with this threat is a very powerful way in which men can control and abuse women," warns Refuge.

 What should I do if my current partner has asked for naked pictures of me?